amoeba/metacat-rt-bot/README.md

   ```
   LASTFILE_PATH=LASTRUN       # Determines where the bot stores its state
-  MAX_ITEMS=5                 # Determines the number of items to send in chat
   SLACK_WEBHOOK_URL="{URL}"   # Your Slack webhook URL
   USERS="@you @me @everyone"  # Who you want to direct the message to
   ```